Symbolic Mathematical Computation 1965--1975: The emergence of a discipline: 1965--1970

 Such series\footnote{Or the more or less equivalent ones with sines and cosines in place of the complex exponentials} were, and are, in great demand for solving problems in celestial mechanics; see the famous paper~\cite{deprit1969canonical}.

-James R. Slagle (1934-2023), who completed his 1961 dissertation under Marvin Minsky~\cite{slagle1961heuristic}, described a LISP program called SAINT which could find antiderivatives of many functions.
+James R. Slagle (1934-2023), who completed his 1961 dissertation under Marvin Minsky~\cite{slagle1961heuristic}, described a \sysname{Lisp} program called \sysname{Saint} which could find antiderivatives of many functions.
 Slagle, who was blind, was also a chess champion.
-He won the first Over-the-Board tournament of the US Braille Chess Association.\footnote{\url{https://web.archive.org/web/20160502160843/http://www.americanblindchess.org/potb.htm}} Joel Moses (1941--2022), who began his doctorate in 1963, redesigned Slagle's SAINT into a symbolic integration program called SIN completed in 1967.
-It was also written in LISP and advanced the use of knowledge based systems rather than tree search for AI~\cite{moses2012macsyma}.
-This work in LISP coincided with the creation of Project MAC at MIT (1963).
+He won the first Over-the-Board tournament of the US Braille Chess Association.\footnote{\url{https://web.archive.org/web/20160502160843/http://www.americanblindchess.org/potb.htm}}

+Joel Moses (1941--2022), who began his doctorate in 1963, redesigned Slagle's \sysname{Saint} into a symbolic integration program called \sysname{Sin}, completed in 1967.
+It was also written in \sysname{Lisp} and advanced the use of knowledge based systems rather than tree search for AI~\cite{moses2012macsyma}.
+This work in \sysname{Lisp} coincided with the creation of Project MAC at MIT (1963).
 Its first director was Robert M.~Fano.
-Out of this project the MACSYMA system would be born.
+Out of this project the \sysname{Macsyma} system would be born.